silverark/.tmux/README.md

     Ubuntu on Windows)
   - outside of tmux, `$TERM` must be set to `xterm-256color`

+Only works with version 2.x.
+On Ubuntu >= 20 you should use the installer `tmux-install.sh` to install version 2.7.

 To install, run the following from your terminal: (you may want to backup your existing `~/.tmux.conf` first)